| Humanism and public education

 have not yet sounded the alarm and, in many instances, have urged Christians to

+stay in the public schools and work to reform them.
 But the simple fact is that the present government education system has as its

 foundation an anti-Christian philosophy known as Secular Humanism.
 All one has to